Smartsn123/parking_lot/README.md

 # ParkingLotApp

 An Automated ticketing system for parking Lot that allows customers to use my parking lot without human intervention.
-When a car enters a parking lot, I want to have a ticket issued to the driver.
-The ticket issuing process includes us documenting the registration number (number plate) and the colour of the car and allocating an available parking slot to the car before actually handing over a ticket to the driver (we assume that our customers are nice enough to always park in the slots allocated to them).
-The customer should be allocated a parking slot which is nearest to the entry.
+When a car enters a parking lot,  ticket issued to the driver.
+The ticket issuing process includes us documenting the registration number (number plate) and the colour of the car and allocating an available parking slot to the car

+before actually handing over a ticket to the driver (we assume that our customers are nice enough to always park in the slots allocated to them).

+The customer is
+allocated a parking slot which is nearest to the entry.
 At the exit the customer returns the ticket which then marks the slot they were using as being available